DisableGraphics/zGreending/README.md

     - 3: Double click on the run.sh file and enjoy!
   </ul>

+# Troubleshooting
+  - If the icons are rendered as squares, please install <code>noto-fonts</code> or another Unicode-complete font

 # Donations:
 This project is entirely driven by donations.
 If you want to donate, we accept:
   - Patreon: https://www.patreon.com/DisableGraphics